Convex-Dev/design/cad/006_memory/README.md

 Any user who executes a transaction that releases memory will get a refund, so the system creates an incentive to remove data that is no longer useful or important.

 Most trivially, users have an incentive to clean up their own data in their environment.
 If there is no longer any requirement for such data to be on-chain, it can be deleted at the user's discretion.
-This is a relatively safe thing to do if the user has appropriate backups: Data in the user's own enviornment can always be restored at a later date.
+This is a relatively safe thing to do if the user has appropriate backups: Data in the user's own environment can always be restored at a later date.

 More subtly, this system creates a incentive for users to call Actors in ways that cause these actors to release memory in the Actor's environment, and thus gain the benefit of the refund.
 Some examples: